scottdotweb/tools/minecraft-onedrive/README.md

-# Minecraft OneDrive sync scripts
+# Minecraft OneDrive sync helper

 This project aims to make it possible to synchronize your Minecraft games and related data between computers using OneDrive.